System Behaviour Description Language

 This can be achieved with the following command-line:

-sbdl -m aggregate -R input-file input-dir -o output.sbdl
+sbdl -m compile -R input-file input-dir -o output.sbdl

 The above command is useful as a basis for general executions of the SBDL compiler.
 In the example command there are the following arguments: